open-sports-scheduling-standard/open-sports-scheduling/OSSS-MANIFESTO.md

 - R&D budget: 70% algorithms, 30% UX (OSSS handles data layer)
 - Higher margins: customers pay for value, not captivity

-### 10.5 For Society
+### 10.6 For Society

 **2024:** Sports scheduling is opaque, inefficient, and inequitable.

-**2030:** Sports scheduling is transparent, optimized, and auditable—just as it should be for decisions affecting millions of participants worldwide.
+**2030:** Sports scheduling is transparent, optimized, and auditable—just as it should be for decisions affecting millions of participants worldwide, from youth recreational leagues to global esports competitions.

 ---